-Almost all studies of specific ion binding by carboxylates (–COO-) have considered only a single cation, but clustering of ions and ligands is a common phenomenon.
+Almost all studies of specific ion binding by carboxylates (-COO−) have considered only a single cation, but clustering of ions and ligands is a common phenomenon.
 We apply density functional theory to investigate how variations in the number of acetate ligands in binding to two monovalent cations affects ion binding preferences.
 We study a series of monovalent (Li+, Na+, K+, Cs+) ions relevant to experimental work on many topics, including ion channels, battery storage, water purification and solar cells.
 We find that the preferred optimal structure has 3 acetates except for Cs+, which has 2 acetates.
 The optimal coordination of the cation by the carboxylate O atoms is 4 for both Na+ and K+, and 3 for Li+ and Cs+.
-There is a 4-fold coordination minimum just a few kcal mol-1 higher than the optimal 3-fold structure for Li+.
+There is a 4-fold coordination minimum just a few kcal mol−1 higher than the optimal 3-fold structure for Li+.
 For two cations, multiple minima occur in the vicinity of the lowest free energy state.
-Here we find that, for Li, Na and K, the preferred optimal structure with two cations is favored over a mixture of single cation complexes, providing a basis for understanding ionic cluster formation that is relevant for engineering proteins and other materials for rapid, selective ion transport.
+We find that, for Li, Na and K, the preferred optimal structure with two cations is favored over a mixture of single cation complexes, providing a basis for understanding ionic cluster formation that is relevant for engineering proteins and other materials for rapid, selective ion transport.

 The principle of least action is the cornerstone of classical mechanics, theory of relativity, quantum mechanics, and thermodynamics.
-Here, we describe how a neural network (NN) learns to find the trajectory for a Lennard-Jones (LJ) system that maintains balance in minimizing the Onsager–Machlup (OM) action and maintaining the energy conservation.
-The phase-space trajectory thus calculated is in excellent agreement with the corresponding results from the “ground-truth” molecular dynamics (MD) simulation.
-Furthermore, we show that the NN can easily find structural transformation pathways for LJ clusters, for example, the basin-hopping transformation of an LJ38 from an incomplete Mackay icosahedron to a truncated face-centered cubic octahedron.
+Here, we describe how a neural network (NN) learns to find the trajectory for a Lennard-Jones (LJ) system that maintains balance in minimizing the Onsager-Machlup (OM) action and maintaining the energy conservation.
+The phase-space trajectory thus calculated is in excellent agreement with the corresponding results from the "ground-truth" molecular dynamics (MD) simulation.
+Furthermore, we show that the NN can easily find structural transformation pathways for LJ clusters, for example, the basin-hopping transformation of an LJ38from an incomplete Mackay icosahedron to a truncated face-centered cubic octahedron.
 Unlike MD, the NN computes atomic trajectories over the entire temporal domain in one fell swoop, and the NN time step is a factor of 20 larger than the MD time step.
 The NN approach to OM action is quite general and can be adapted to model morphometrics in a variety of applications.

 For strongly charged polyelectrolytes in salt-free solutions, we use molecular dynamics simulations of a coarse-grained bead-spring model to calculate overlap concentrations c∗ and chain structure for polymers containing N = 10 to 1600 monomers.
 Over much of this range, we find that the end-to-end distance R∗ at c∗ increases faster than linearly with increasing N, as chains at the overlap concentration approach strongly extended conformations.
 This trend results in the overlap concentration c∗ decreasing as a stronger function of N than the classical prediction c∗ ∼N-2.
 This stronger dependence can be fit either by a logarithmic correction to scaling or by an apparent scaling c∗ ∼N-m, with m > 2.